Bendomey/Alogrithms/README.md

 Algorithms implemented in golang

 ###### Note:
-> - All of the items listed below with thumbs down (:thumbdown:) emoji tells us that it has not been done yet :blush:
+> - All of the items listed below with thumbs down (:thumbsdown:) emoji tells us that it has not been done yet :blush:
 > - All of the items listed below with yum (:yum:) emoji tells us that is in progress :heart_eyes:
 > - All of the items listed below with thumbs up (:thumbsup:) emoji tells us that it has been done